saidake/simi/docs/Algorithms.md

                         4 <- # (Add `4`)
          1 <- 2 <- 3 <- 4 <- # (Remove `4`,`3`, `2` and `1`)
 ```
+After the first recursive call completes and adds the current element to the `path` array,
+the second call follows the same process to generate all subsets.
+Finally, it removes the current element and backtracks to the previous index.

 #### Implementation
 ```java